Nassar1414/TraML_vs_LSTM/README.md

 ## Acknowledgments

 - Synthetic dataset provided by the “Forecasting Disaster Management in 2024” Kaggle competition
-- Report and methodology by the project team (see `Report_Phase_2.docx`)

 ---

-## License

-This project is released under the [MIT License](LICENSE) (or your chosen license).